cryptopunksnotdead/programming-cryptopunks/03_generate.md

 - Cigar (u)

 Note: The u/f/m stands for unisex/female/male
-and tells you for what gender the attribute expects.
+and tells you what gender the attribute expects.

 Let's code the artist known as  `generate_punk` - a method